sparky100/Obsidian/2. Areas/SPEN Interview/Presentation.md

 	Culture
 	Engagement

-Data Strategy is driven by your organization’s overall Business Strategy and business model.”
+Data Strategy is driven by your organisation's overall Business Strategy and business model.”
 What does it look like
 Multiple connected threads

 Delivery methodology - programme/project/ work package delivery

+* Prioritisation
+* Roles and responsibilities
 * Planning
-* Governance
+* Resource management - people / technology
-* Tracking
+* Progress
-* Risk and Issue management
+* Risk and Issues
+* * Dependencies
+* Organisational processes
+*

 People